Gathering information for market research is a daunting task. Focus groups, surveys, interviews… Those things take a lot of time, money, and effort.

 The three main reasons for using media monitoring over these methods are:

-1. Social listening data is unbiased
+1. Social listening data is unbiased and unfiltered

 2. It’s a rare opportunity to observe customers in their natural surrounding